Optimal designs for the development of personalized treatment rules: Introduction

 \section{Introduction}

-This work concerns the study of optimal designs of clinical trials with the goal of estimating personalized treatment rules.
-We consider multi-armed clinical trials for treatments, where the primary outcome may depend on patients' covariates.
-Modeling the outcome a function of the covariates does not only reduce the error variance, but allows one also to estimate ``personalized" treatment rules.
-These rules assign the treatment with the best estimated outcome for a patient having given values of the covariates.
+We consider multi-armed clinical trials for selecting the best among several treatments, where the primary outcome may depend on patients' covariates.
+Modeling the outcome as a function of the covariates does not only reduce the error variance, but allows one also to {compute and compare} ``personalized" treatment rules, that is, rules that assign the treatment with the best estimated outcome for a patient having given values of the covariates.
+This work concerns the study of optimal design of clinical trials with the goal of finding an optimal personalized treatment rule. {We assume that a sample of subjects from the relevant population is given, and we look for an optimal allocation of subjects participating in the trial to treatments as a function of their covariates, in order to} {minimize the regret for future patients.
+The regret is defined as the expected difference of outcomes under the optimal and the estimated treatment rule,} and different designs are compared by comparing the regrets.